tayciryahmed/tayciryahmed.github.io/_posts/2018-04-01-Clause-Augmentation-for-Better-NMT.markdown

 ---
 layout: post
+current: post
+cover: assets/images/advanced.jpg
+navigation: True
 title: Clause Augmentation for Better NMT
-date:   2018-04-01 07:25:36 +0530
+date: 2018-04-01 07:25:36
-categories: NMT Augmentation
+tags:
+class: post-template
+subclass: 'post'
+author: taycir
 ---

 Most public parallel corpora are formed of long sentences.
 Consequently, neural translation models tend to generate a long output with n-grams repetition, even when they are exposed to a short sequence or a one-word example.
 This causes the repetition problem, explained by the fact that none of the neurons learns the representation of length, thus the model generates a long sequence by default.
 In other terms, the probability of appearance of the end-of-sentence token `<eos>` will not be high enough to stop the output generation when translating a short sequences.